wgroeneveld/go-jamming/README.md

 ## Troubleshooting

-Run in verbose mode: use `-versbose`.
+Run in verbose mode: use `-verbose`.
 This also logs debug info.
 Structured JSON is outputted through os.Stderr - which is usually `/var/log/syslog`.

 If rolling files in a separate location is required, [lumberjack](https://github.com/natefinch/lumberjack) could be added in `main.go`.

 There's a **rate limiting** system implemented with a rate limit of 5 requests per second and a maximum burst rate of 10.
 That's pretty flexible.
 I have not taken the trouble to put this into the config, it should do in most cases.
 If you get a `429 too many requests`, you've hit the limiter.
-A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minuts.
+A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minutes.
 See `limiter.go`.